Support for Care Leavers

 TILA is a one-off payment from the Australian Government to help young people who are leaving out-of-home care, providing a contribution of up to $1,500 towards the costs involved in moving to independent living.

-For further resources, tips and hints, visit the financial information and support page.
+For further resources, tips and hints, visit our financial information and support page.

 Need some help with writing your essay?
 Not quite sure how to go about preparing for your exams?
 Federation University offers a range of support services to assist with the various aspects of learning and study.
 You can even request feedback on your assignment draft through the online tutoring service - 'Studiosity'.

 Visit the Learning and Study information to view all academic services on offer.

 Online peer mentoring support